 This easy chocolate chip banana bread recipe is simple to make and delicious!
-We use milk chocolate chips because they are sweeter than the semi-sweet chocolate chips used in many recipes.
-Therefore, this milk chocolate banana bread is a wonderful sweet dessert or snack.
-If you kids love milk chocolate candy… then they will LOVE milk chocolate banana bread!
+I use milk chocolate chips because they are sweeter (but semi-sweet chocolate chips are okay too!!).
+Chocolate chip banana bread makes a wonderful & easy dessert or snack.
+Therefore, if your kids love milk chocolate candy… then they will LOVE milk chocolate chip banana bread!

 Easy Chocolate Chip Banana Bread

-Our recipe is simple & easy to make.
-It should take you only 10-15 minutes or so to prepare and clean up.
+My recipe is simple & easy to make.
+It only takes me about 10-15 minutes or so to prepare and clean up.
 Please be aware that this is an oven-baked chocolate chip banana bread recipe.
 It is not made with a bread machine.
-For more delicious banana bread ideas, please visit our main section on Banana Bread Variations.
-You will also find a printable and “pin-able” recipe at the bottom of this page.
-If you liked this recipe, please leave a comment below and give us a 5 star rating.
-Thanks!
+FYI – At the bottom of the page, you will find a printable and “pin-able” recipe.

 Ingredients – Easy Chocolate Chip Banana Bread Recipe